|

 Uthe Customers

-transducers.
-In addition, 90 percent of the company's OEM sales
+power supplies and transducers.
+In addition, 90 percent of the

-were made to a number of bonding machine manufacturers including
+company's OEM sales were made to a number of bonding machine

-ASM International; F & K Delvotec S.A.; Dias Automation Ltd.;
+manufacturers including ASM International; F & K Delvotec S.A.;

-Mitsubishi, Hesse and Knipps, and many other equipment
+(Taiwan); ESEC; Mitsubishi, Hesse and Knipps, and many other

 Other customers include captive semiconductor manufacturers who